taw00/manuscript-css/README.md

 ### Supported formatting

-1. A generalized manuscript format for prose.
+1. A generalized manuscript format for prose (both narrative and non-narrative) and for poetry
-2. US Letter- or A4-dimensioned artifacts.
+3. Formatting to produce US Letter- or A4-dimensioned artifacts (PDFs)
-3. Short-form (e.g. short stories) and long-form (novel and book-sized) works.
+4. Short-form works (e.g. short stories or single-poem manuscripts) and long-form works (novel and book-sized / poetry chapbooks and collections)
-4. Narrative and non-narrative prose.
 5. A lot of customization if you know your CSS.

 ## What this does not support

 - Nuanced out-of-the-box customization.
-- No 'Lastname / Short Title / Page number' in the headers of page 2 and onward.
+- Prose: No `Lastname / Short Title / Page number` in the headers of page 2 and onward.
 Not yet anyway.
 Waiting for
   [margin at-rules](https://www.quackit.com/css/at-rules/css_top-right_at-rule.cfm)
   to be finally supported (currently a w3c working draft spec.)
 At the minimum,